1 Introduction

 Many traditions say that Athamas married Cadmus' daughter Ino, and had two sons, Learchus and Melicertes.
 [8]

-However, this legend is likely a fabrication, since Athamas was estimated to have been 55 years old when he emigrated to Boeotia and had many children.
+However, this legend is likely a fabrication, since Athamas was estimated to have been 55 years old when he emigrated to Boeotia and already had many children.

 2.3.2 Phrixus